METRIC® | An MC-FP Part IV Solution

 - An AAFP account ID number and valid email address are required for each participant.
 To establish an AAFP account ID, call the AAFP at (800) 274-2237.

 Note: Only one AAFP nonmember faculty for every ten (10) residents will be at no charge.
-Additional nonmember faculty and/or allied health professional will be charged $95.00 per module.
+Additional nonmember faculty will be charged $125.
+All nonmember residents will be charged $125.

 Select Your Module(s)

 Your program may choose to complete one module together, or complete multiple modules in smaller sub-teams.
 For example, a project group with 12 particpants could decide to have three sub-teams of four complete three different modules, or sub-teams of four complete three different modules.
 Individual physicians may also choose an intervention to complete alone and still remain a part of the group.

 Asthma accounts for more than 10.5 million office visits each year.
 Identify changes to improve the lives of your asthma patients and your practice with this module.

 In the United States, more than 25.8 million people have diabetes.
 Identify changes that may improve the lives of your diabetic patients, as well as your practice.